 Which pasta is best with pesto?

 With my homemade pasta sauce, I tend to use spaghetti.
-But for recipes like this, I tend to like short, curvy pasta like fusilli or rotini.
-Because they’re short, they’re easy to toss with the sauce and their curves hold on to as much of the pesto as possible so you get the perfect bite every time.
+And I'll use spaghetti with pesto pasta as well.
+But for this recipe, I thought I'd change things up and use a pasta that's short and curvy pasta like fusilli or rotini.
+Because they're short, they're easy to toss with the broccoli pesto sauce and their curves hold on to as much of it as possible so you get the perfect bite every time.
+But really, you can play around with your choice of pasta.Print

 You'll love this twist on pesto pasta with broccoli and a good splash of fresh lemon juice.
 Loads of flavor!
 And you'll have extra pesto to freeze for later use!